Local perspective

 Reykjavík has a genuinely excellent restaurant scene for a city of its size.
 The best advice is to avoid anywhere with a laminated menu showing pictures of food — these are almost always tourist traps.
 Instead, look for places where the menu is handwritten on a blackboard, where reservations are needed, and where Icelanders are actually eating.

 For coffee, Reykjavík rivals any Scandinavian city.
 Reykjavík Roasters, Kaffitár, and Te og Kaffi are the main local chains — all excellent.
 For something to eat on the go, the bakeries (bakarí) around the city sell excellent pastries and sandwiches at a fraction of restaurant prices.
 Brauð og co on Frakkastígur is worth seeking out specifically.
+For restaurant names and nightlife, continue to the 101 Reykjavík guide.

 The Bottom Line